 DOPPLER_INTEGRATED

 The value associated with the DOPPLER_INTEGRATED keyword represents the mean range rate of the spacecraft over the INTEGRATION_INTERVAL specified in the Metadata Section.
 The timetag and the time bounds of the integration interval are determined by the TIMETAG_REF and INTEGRATION_REF keywords.
-The observable may be one-way, two-way or three-way.
+The observable may be one-way, two-way, or three-way.
 For one-way data, the observable is the mean range rate of the spacecraft over the INTEGRATION_INTERVAL.
 For two-way and three-way data, the ICD should specify whether the observable is the calculated mean range rate, or half the calculated mean range rate (due to the signal’s having traveled to the spacecraft and back to the receiver).
 The value shall be a double precision value and may be negative, zero, or positive.
 Units are km/s.
 In order to ensure that corrections due to the ionosphere and solar plasma are accurately applied, the transmit frequency and receive frequency should be supplied when this data type is exchanged.

 NOTE – The DOPPLER_INTEGRATED assumes a fixed uplink frequency (or one with small RTLT errors), and thus should not be used in cases where there is a deep space ramped uplink (the TRANSMIT_FREQ and RECEIVE_FREQ keywords should be used instead).

+DOPPLER_COUNT

+The value associated with the DOPPLER_COUNT keyword represents a count of the number of times the phase of a received signal slips one cycle with respect to a transmitted signal (or reference signal).
+The DOPPLER_COUNT keyword should be used in conjunction with the DOPPLER_COUNT_BIAS, DOPPLER_COUNT_SCALE, and DOPPLER_COUNT_ROLLOVER metadata.
+The value shall be an integer and should be positive (though in unlikely cases it may be zero).
+Units are not applicable.
+Note that it may be necessary to process this data type in conjunction with an Orbit Ephemeris Message (OEM, reference [4]) in order to understand the velocity of the spacecraft transmitter.
+To reconstruct the actual counter, calculate:

+(DOPPLER_COUNT - DOPPLER_COUNT_BIAS) / DOPPLER_COUNT_SCALE

 PC_N0

 The value associated with the PC_N0 keyword shall be the carrier power to noise spectral density ratio (Pc/No).
 The units for PC_N0 shall be dBHz.
 The value shall be a double precision value.